This Is What Whales Are Betting On Starbucks

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Starbucks's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Starbucks options trades today is 4201.55 with a total volume of 6,842.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Starbucks's whale activity within a strike price range from $85.0 to $160.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Starbucks's big money trades within a strike price range of $100.0 to $116.0 over the last 30 days.

 Starbucks Option Volume And Open Interest Over Last 30 Days